tzachar/local-highlight.nvim/README.md

 Specify the highlighting group to use.

+## `cw_hlgroup`

+Specify the highlighting group to use for the word under the cursor.
+Defaults to `nil`, which means "Do not apply any highlighting".

 ## `file_types`

 The plugin works out of the box if you want to use `FileType`s to attach to buffers.

-If you do not supply the `file_types` configuration option, local-highlight` will attach by default to all buffers type using the `BufEnter` autocommand event.
+If you do not supply the `file_types` configuration option, `local-highlight` will attach by default to all buffers using the `BufRead` autocommand event.

 ## API